donoyoyo/SMITstuff/README.md

 wilcoxon two sample test is also called Mann-Whitney

-that is the last step with the recent plots
+That is the last step with the recent plots

 http://intron.ucsc.edu/jen/april_23/finorm2200/

-this being the script
+This being the script

 http://intron.ucsc.edu/jen/april_23/finorm2200/normedaauc200.pl